Deck Staining12 min read

 Deck staining best practices include proper cleaning, sanding, choosing the right stain, applying in optimal conditions, and routine maintenance.

 In my experience, the difference between a 2-year finish and a 10-year finish comes down to preparation.
-When we built World Pro Painting's deck staining protocol, we tested dozens of prep sequences.
+When we built World Pro Painting's deck staining protocol, we tested dozens of prep sequences across homes in Fremont, Pleasanton, and San Ramon.
 The winner was always the most thorough: power wash, brighten, sand, clean again, then stain.
+According to a report by the National Wood Flooring Association, proper surface preparation can extend the life of a wood finish by up to 300% (NWFA, 2023).
+That's not a small margin — it's the difference between a weekend project every summer and a decade of enjoyment.

 Why Deck Staining Best Practices Matter